-The proposals are considered to offer a sustainable and successful redevelopment of what is a particularly run-down parcel of land in a very prominent location within this part of Widnes, maintaining the essential character of the area and addressing the requirements of design, layout and highway safety.
+The proposals are considered to offer a sustainable and successful redevelopment of this parcel of land in a very prominent location within this part of Widnes, maintaining the essential character of the area and addressing the requirements of design, layout and highway safety.
+The existing small area of incidental greenspace will be compensated for through a financial contribution and on balance, given the provision of affordable housing, it is considered that this is an acceptable approach to policies GE11 and GE6 of the Halton UDP.
 On this basis the proposal is recommended for approval as it complies with the adopted policies of the Core Strategy and Unitary Development Plan, together with the relevant SPD's and the NPPF.